kairin/iPhonePrefsURLs/README.md

 Short answer, I could not find the prefs url that I wanted to use for my own Shortcuts.

 Long answer, current iPhone operating system that I am using is iOS 16.0.3.
-I hope this might be a much easier way for people to help collaborate or help to keep the list updated.
+Hopefully this is an easier way to keep the list updated.

 Of course, there's always [reddit](https://www.reddit.com/r/shortcuts/).